How can you make a contribution to your Living Super account?

 you must lodge a tax return

-If you make a personal after-tax contribution and your total income (conditions apply) is under the co-contributions lower threshold ($36,021 in 2016/17), the Government may contribute $0.50 for each dollar you contribute up to $500 p.a.
-The maximum co-contribution payable reduces for every dollar your total income exceeds $36,021 (2016/17), until your total income reaches $51,021 (2016/17).
+If you make a personal after-tax contribution and your total income (conditions apply) is under the co-contributions lower threshold ($37,697 in 2018/2019 financial year), the Government may contribute $0.50 for each dollar you contribute up to $500 p.a.
+The maximum co-contribution payable reduces for every dollar your total income exceeds $37,697 (2018/2019 financial year), until your total income reaches $52,697 (2018/2019 financial year).
 Full information regarding eligibility for the Government co-contribution can be found at ato.gov.au.

-If you earn less than $37,000 a year (conditions apply), and your employer makes concessional (before-tax) superannuation contributions on your behalf, then you may be eligible for a refund of the contributions tax deducted from your super account, paid directly to your super account by the Government.
-The Government calls this refund of contribution tax the Low Income Super Contribution (LISC).
-The LISC will not be payable in respect of concessional contributions made on or after 1 July 2017.
+If you earn less than $37,000 a year (conditions apply), and your employer makes concessional (before-tax) superannuation contributions on your behalf, then you may be eligible for a refund of the contributions tax deducted from your super account, paid directly to your super account by the Government capped at $500.00.
+The Government calls this refund of contribution tax the Low-Income Super Tax Offset (LISTO).

 Spouse contribution tax offset